Accenture/mercury/docs/guides/CHAPTER-6.md

 Kafka, ActiveMQ and Tibco support mapping of system topics to pre-allocated topics.

-Let's examine with two sample topic substitution files.
+Let's examine the configuration concept with two sample topic substitution files.

 ### ActiveMQ and Tibco